cairo-book/cairo-book/src/ch05-02-an-example-program-using-structs.md

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
 We’ll start by using single variables, and then refactor the program until we’re using structs instead.

 Let’s make a new project with Scarb called _rectangles_ that will take the width and height of a rectangle specified in pixels and calculate the area of the rectangle.
-Listing 5-6 shows a short program with one way of doing exactly that in our project’s _src/lib.cairo_.
+Listing {{#ref area-fn}} shows a short program with one way of doing exactly that in our project’s _src/lib.cairo_.

 <span class="filename">Filename: src/lib.cairo</span>